morrownr/USB-WiFi/home/Using_USB_Adapter_in_VirtualBox.md

 USB WiFi adapters are not set up automatically in VM's.
-If you are running Kali on VirtualBox from a Windows host and experiencing problems, here are some the steps that should lead to a good setup:
+If you are running Kali on VirtualBox from a Windows host and experiencing problems, these are steps that should lead to a good setup:

 1. Make sure you have VirtualBox and Extension Pack installed.